Skip to main content

 About

 Ironclads: High Seas is a single player tactical real-time strategy game with warfare and historical themes.
 It was developed by Totem Games and was released on April 28, 2010.
-It received neutral reviews from players.
+It received negative reviews from players.

 For over a year the forces of the United States of America (Northern States) and the Confederates States of America (Southern States) have fought a bitter war.
 In 1862 the governments of Great Britain, France and Spain recognize the Southern States to secure raw materials.
 The Souths economy becomes dependent on trade with Europe.
 The Northern Government imposes a complete blockade of shipping to …